shershneff/LNF/content/pages/en/resources.rst

 **SMILE software system**

-The SMILE
-system is designed for solving non-equilibrium rarefied gas dynamics problems on multiprocessor computers.
+The `SMILE <smile.html>`_ software system  is designed for solving non-equilibrium rarefied gas dynamics problems on multiprocessor computers.
 The system includes a preprocessor module for defining a geometric model of the vehicle and specifying boundary and initial conditions, and a postprocessor module, providing analysis and visualization of the results of simulations.